About Eucalyptus Macarthurii Essential Oil

 How To Use Eucalyptus Macarthurii Oil

 Diffuse it in your home daily whenever the children are congested or you want to be sure to keep the air fresh and clean.
 Can be blended with other oils like peppermint and conifers to increase effectiveness.

 Other Ways To Use Eucalyptus Macarthurii Oil

-Eucalyptus oil can be applied topically (in at least 50-50 dilution), as a compress, in the bath, through direct inhalation, or diffuser.
+Eucalyptus oil can be applied topically (in at least 50-50 dilution), as a compress, in the bath, through direct inhalation, or used with a diffuser.

 Other Ways To Use Eucalyptus Macarthurii Oil

-Comfortable body: Massage diluted eucalyptus oil (2% eucalyptus, 98% carrier oil) to promote feelings of comfort in the body and joints.
+Comfortable body: Massage diluted eucalyptus oil (2% eucalyptus, 98% carrier oil) to promote feelings of comfort in the body and in the joints.

 Clear and Uplift: Inhale (direct palm) or diffuse eucalyptus oil to lift the moods.

 Insect RepellentDiffuse eucalyptus oil to disinfect and repel insects.